5nahalf/prime_weekend_challenge/README.md

 - Instead of using a textbox for Player Class, try creating a radio button (HTML input of type `radio`) that has the values `None`, `Cleric`, `Fighter`, `Rogue`, and `Wizard`.
 - Change the application to use your favorite RPG's system, classes, add in other stats like race, hit point, or what ever!

-####Be sure to commit your changes to your development branch frequently!
+####Be sure to commit your changes to your development branch frequently!# Week1-Day4